opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/css_snapshot_configuration_v1.md

 * `cluster_id` - (Required) ID of the CSS cluster.

-* `automatic` **DEPRECATED** - (Optional) Use automatic configuration for CCS cluster screenshots.
+* `automatic` - (Optional) Use automatic configuration for CCS cluster screenshots.
-  Setting this parameter to `true` will make configuration and policy ignored.
-  Please fill `configuration` parameter instead.
+  Mutually exclusive with `configuration`.

 * `configuration` - (Optional) The basic configurations of a cluster snapshot.
 Structure is documented below.
+  Mutually exclusive with `automatic`.

 * `creation_policy` - (Optional) Parameters related to automatic snapshot creation.
 Structure is documented below.
+  Mutually exclusive with `automatic`.

 The `configuration` block supports: